tangyong/glassfish-obr-builder/README.md

 The following assumes you use a windows system.
 (Linux/Unix is similar)

-1 Creating a subsystem client directory in your disk
+1 Creating a directory in your disk where you put provisioning sample bundles as following:

 eg. in my env

 1) mkdir d:\provisioning-sample\

-2) put provisioning samples and client and subsystems.xml into  "d:\provisioning-sample\"
+2) putting provisioning sample bundles into the above created directory

-The following should be put into d:\provisioning-sample\

 -a_api.jar